sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

     - Enable the underlay encap header based on the `encap_type`.
     - Update the underlay encap header with `encap_key`, `underlay_dip`, `underlay_sip`.

+More routing action definitions can be found in the doc here: [DASH routing actions](../dataplane/dash-routing-actions.md).

 #### 5.7.2.
 Routing type

 To implement a network function, we usually need to do multiple packet transformations, such as adding a tunnel and NAT'ing the address or port.
 This requires us to be able to combine multiple routing actions together, and this is what routing type is for.